Biography

 2019 - Received a PhD in English from the National University of Ireland, Galway

-2011-present - Write the column The Milk House for print journals in three countries and two languages
+2011-present - Writes the column The Milk House for print journals in three countries and two languages